gesellkammer/csoundengine/README.rst

 csoundengine
 ============

-This package implements a simple interface to run and control a csound process
+This package implements an intuitive interface to run and control a csound process

 Documentation